HorizonRDK/parking_perception/README.md

 # Function Introduction

 The `parking_perception` package is an outdoor parking area detection algorithm example developed based on the `hobot_dnn` package.
-It utilizes a multi-task reasoning model introduced by Horizon, using the parking area detection model on the Horizon Sunrise X3 platform and indoor data for model reasoning with BPU, thus obtaining AI reasoning results.
+It utilizes a multi-task reasoning model introduced by Horizon, using the parking area detection model on the Sunrise X3 platform and indoor data for model reasoning with BPU, thus obtaining AI reasoning results.

 This package supports directly subscribing to topics of type `sensors/msg/Image` and supports inferring from local images.
 The AI information will be published through the topic while the results are visualized on a web page.
 It also supports saving the rendered images in the "result" directory during program execution.